T436436/Ventilation-Performance-of-Indoor-Air-Spaces/README.md

 ## Experiment

+* Set up experimental chamber and build the duct connections
+* Design and 3d print honeycomb for using as flow straightener.
+* Measure temperature, velocity and air flow rate in the required locations.
-* Experimentally validated CFD models of indoor airflow and contaminant transport.
+* Experimentally validate CFD models of indoor airflow and contaminant transport.
-*
+* Carry out smoke tests and use lasers for visualization of airflow pattern.